 First things first: ABM was never intended to be a high-volume play.
 But as ABM platform vendors rushed to promise scale, the nuance of true account-based marketing got lost.
 Platforms offered automated personalization, but often missed the mark when it came to relevance and deep account research.
 For enterprise accounts, that’s a critical miss.

+Success depends on becoming a trusted advisor on their buyer journey and not simply delivering a touchpoint.
 This level of execution takes time, coordination, and intent.
 But for many teams, the pressure to deliver short-term pipeline led to overly broad target lists and automated sequences that couldn’t live up to their promise.
-As a a result, programs that were technically ABM, but failed to produce measurable revenue impact.
+As a result, these programs failed to produce measurable revenue impact.

 When ABM Actually Makes Sense